Publications of Thomas Colcombet

 words”.
 Log.
 Methods Comput.
 Sci., 2013, pages 47.

-notion of regularity.
-A cost function associates to each input a non-negative integer
+A cost function associates to each input a non-negative integer value (or

 two values ‘inside’ and ‘outside’.
 This theory is a continuation of the work